jnozzi/cocoadev.com/markdown/NSRangeException.md

 ----

-One possible explanation for the lack of an exception is that the off-by-one error mentioned by the original poster is setting the range's location to General/NSNotFound (which is defined as -1, or 4294967295 in the world of unsigned ints).
-A range where location==General/NSNotFound and length==0 is a valid range, but a null range: no operations using it should have any effect.
+One possible explanation for the lack of an exception is that the off-by-one error mentioned by the original poster is setting the range's location to NSNotFound (which is defined as -1, or 4294967295 in the world of unsigned ints).
+A range where location==NSNotFound and length==0 is a valid range, but a null range: no operations using it should have any effect.

 Are the ranges you're working with always the same length?
-I'm at work right now, nowhere near a Mac, so I can't test this... but could it be possible that a you're only getting an exception when (range.location==General/NSNotFound)&&(range.length!=0)?
+I'm at work right now, nowhere near a Mac, so I can't test this... but could it be possible that a you're only getting an exception when (range.location==NSNotFound)&&(range.length!=0)?

 ----

-Actually, General/NSNotFound is actually 0x7fffffff, which is 2147483647 for both signed and unsigned 32-bit ints.
-It's certainly possible that General/NSMutableString is treating it funny because it's so huge, though.
+Actually, NSNotFound is actually 0x7fffffff, which is 2147483647 for both signed and unsigned 32-bit ints.
+It's certainly possible that NSMutableString is treating it funny because it's so huge, though.